lbryio/spec/index.md

 Distributed hash tables have proven to be an effective way to build a decentralized content network.
 Our DHT implementation follows the [Kademlia](https://pdos.csail.mit.edu/~petar/papers/maymounkov-kademlia-lncs.pdf) spec fairly closely, with some modifications.

 A distributed hash table is a key-value store that is spread over multiple host nodes in a network.
 Nodes may join or leave the network anytime, with no central coordination necessary.
-Nodes communicate with each other using a peer-to-peer protocol to advertise what data they have and what they are able to store.
+Nodes communicate with each other using a peer-to-peer protocol to advertise what data they have and what they are best positioned to store.

 When a host connects to the DHT, it advertises the blob hash for every blob it wishes to share.
-Downloading a blob from the network requires querying DHT for a list of hosts that advertised that blob’s hash (called peers), then requesting the blob from the peers directly.
+Downloading a blob from the network requires querying the DHT for a list of hosts that advertised that blob’s hash (called peers), then requesting the blob from the peers directly.

 #### Blob Exchange Protocol